francoisjehl/teaching/paris8/module1/module1-exercises.md

 # Module 1

-# Exercise 1: PosgtreSQL Pages
+# Exercise 1: A look at PostgreSQL pages

 1. Connect to your instance with **pgadmin** and create a database
 2. Create a table containing only one `VARCHAR` column, insert `'Hello World!'` in this table.
     - 💡 do not forget to `CHECKPOINT`!
+    - What did this achieve?
 3. Query the `pg_database` table to find the OID (Object Identifier) of your database
 4. Exec into your database container.
 Go to `/var/lib/postgresql/data/base/` and find the folder containing your database.
 What is inside?
 5. Find the file for your table using `pg_relation_filepath()`.
 Use the `du -sb` command to check its size in bits.
 What is this size?
 Why?